jurgen-kluft/go-home/README.md

 - Following sub-processes:
   - Apple HomeKit       WIP, (Apple Home Kit accessory emulator, our **UI** solution)
-  - Wemo                Ok, (Wemo WiFi powerplug)
+  - GeekOpen            Ok, (GeekOpen WiFi wall-sockets/wall-switches/power-plugs)
   - Config              Ok, (A service that is the provider of configurations for all other services)
   - Presence            Ok, (Connects to Router to obtain list of devices present on the network)
-  - Flux                Ok, (Calculates Color-Temperature and Brightness during the day)
+  - Flux                Ok, (Calculates Color-Temperature and Brightness during the day and makes sensors out of them)
-  - AQI                 Ok, (Air Quality Index)
+  - AQI                 Ok, (Air Quality Index, and makes sensor out of it)
-  - Suncalc             Ok, (Computes sun-rise, sun-set etc..)
+  - Suncalc             Ok, (Computes sun-rise, sun-set etc.., and makes sensors out of it)
-  - Season              Ok, (Computes the season (Spring, Summer, Autumn, Winter) based on the date)
+  - Season              Ok, (Computes the season (Spring, Summer, Autumn, Winter), and makes sensors out of it)
-  - Weather             Ok, (Darksky)
+  - Weather             Ok, (Obtains weather data from OpenWeatherMap and makes sensors out of it)
   - Calendar            Ok, (Reads calendars from icloud and determines active events and makes sensors out of them)
   - Shout               Ok, (Push notifications to HomePods?)
   - Yee                 Ok, (Xiaomi Yee lighting, turn on/off, change CT and BRI)